Living Trusts

 • Other terms of the trust, including the fact that you can amend or revoke it at any time."

 During your lifetime you have full control over the trust and it is revocable.
 After you die it can not be changed and the trust assets are distributed by the successor trustee to the beneficiaries outside of probate.
 The only delay in distribution would be due to the estate and inheritance tax inventories that may be required depending on the size of the state.
-Purchase a copy of Plan Your Estate to learn more about estate planning.
-It is an excellent book and even if you plan to use an estate attorney to draft your documents read "Plan Your Estate" first so that you will understand what is going on and be able to make informed decisions.
 One word of caution, you must still have a will to transfer residual estate assets that don’t make it into the living trust.

-I mentioned earlier that I’m attending a series of seminars sponsored by Hefren-Tillotson, Inc, a financial planning and brokerage house in Pittsburgh.
-The FREE four seminar series is titled "Hefrin-Tilloston’s School to Financial Freedom" and is hosted by the amicable William Pisciuneri, Vice President and Financial Advisor, Kevin Guernsey, Financial Advisor, and Belynda Slaugenhaupt, Associate Vice President.
-The series covers investment planning, asset allocation, security research, insurance protection options, estate planning, and pensions.
+I mentioned earlier that I attended a series of seminars sponsored by Hefren-Tillotson, now merged with Baird Private Wealth Management in Pittsburgh.
+The free four seminar series is titled "Hefrin-Tilloston’s School to Financial Freedom" and was hosted by several of their advisors.
+The series covered investment planning, asset allocation, security research, insurance protection options, estate planning, and pensions.

-I discovered Hefren Tilloston one Sunday many years ago while listening to their weekend talk show "Your Money and You" hosted by Jim Meredith.
+I discovered this firm one Sunday many years ago while listening to their weekend talk show "Your Money and You" hosted by Jim Meredith.
 I called the show several times to talk with Jim about various issues and found his advise and public service refreshing.
 He and I both agree that "no debt is the only good debt."
-I discussed this concept in my book titled "Dollars & Sense; Safe Investment Strategies for Small Investors" that was published in 1988.
+I discussed this concept in my book titled "Dollars & Sense; Safe Investment Strategies" that was published in 1988.

-The series is informative and there hasn’t been any high pressure sales pressure that you would expect at a free seminar.
-The professional staff specialists and guests have contributed to three enjoyable seminars to date and the last seminar is next Tuesday.
-Last week’s estate planning seminar was exceptional and their guest speaker, Charles R. Reis, Esquire is a well respected attorney in the field.
-Hefren-Tillotson offers to design a comprehensive "Master Plan" for participants to consider that is geared to your personal situation and goals.
+Their seminars were informative and there wasn't any high pressure sales that you would expect at a free seminar.
+One of the sessions on estate planning was presented by Charles R. Reis, Esquire, a well respected attorney in the field.
+Hefren-Tillotson offers to design a comprehensive "Master Plan" for participants that is geared to your personal situation and goals.
 The sample plan that I reviewed was well thought out, comprehensive, straight forward, conservative, understandable and actionable.

 Return to Part 10